This Little Wiggy: Reception

 In its original broadcast, "This Little Wiggy" finished 27th in ratings for the week of March 16–22, 1998, with a Nielsen rating of 9.1, equivalent to approximately 8.9 million viewing households.
 It was the second highest-rated show on the Fox network that week, following Ally McBeal.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, enjoyed the episode, remarking: "Marvellous fun as Bart comes to realize there's more to Ralph, or at least his daddy, than he realised."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, enjoyed the episode, remarking: "Marvellous fun as Bart comes to realize there's more to Ralph, or at least his daddy, than he realised."

+Les Chappell writes that "Interestingly, what makes 'This Little Wiggy' work so well is that despite being introduced as a Ralph episode, this is a story that’s largely about Bart.
+Bart’s pretty terrible to Ralph in the early goings, but that reluctance is driven less by his finding Ralph off-putting than it is his fears about what hanging out with him will do to his popularity. ...
+[T]he other part of Bart’s longstanding quest for popularity is that can’t bring himself to be truly malicious, and he winds up in the same muddy puddle as Ralph.
+(Nelson’s 'I hope the irony is not lost on you, Simpson' is a great line and another excellent delivery from Cartwright.)"